Cavorter/cavort/content/posts/2006-09-21-never-quite-lost-it.md

-    I had talked with <a href="http://resolute.livejournal.com/" target="_blank">a friend</a> about it just as the first disc was arriving and she had mentioned that she wasn't interested in seeing Season 2 because she was apparantly tired of the&nbsp;neverending slow reveal of mysteries paired with just a bit too much posing.
+    I had talked with [a friend](http://resolute.livejournal.com/) about it just as the first disc was arriving and she had mentioned that she wasn't interested in seeing Season 2 because she was apparantly tired of the&nbsp;neverending slow reveal of mysteries paired with just a bit too much posing.
 I just wanted to know what was in the hatch.